 Impressively, because of their internet connectivity, you can play against online opponents, and even artificial intelligence trainers.

-To improve your game, you will need all the tools available to you and these tracker apps are a fantastic complementing tool for recording scores, matches, and enhancing your overall experience.
+To improve your game, you will need all the tools available to you.
+These tracker apps are a fantastic complementing tool for recording scores, and matches, and enhancing your overall experience.

-Practice does not make perfect in darts, its regular practice that does.
-You can be an awesome player, but if you don’t play regularly, your game will go downhill quick.
+Practice does not make perfect in darts, it’s regular practice that does.
+You can be an awesome player, but your game will go downhill quickly if you don’t play regularly.

 If you are only playing once a week, your game will not improve much.
-Playing multiple time a week will improve your accuracy dramatically.
+Playing multiple times a week will improve your accuracy dramatically.

 Even an extra 20-minute session once or twice a week will do wonders for your game.
 If you want to get better, play more often.

 The game of darts is as much a mind game as a game of skill.
 This aspect is often ignored by newcomers and veterans alike.
 To improve your game, you will have to improve your concentration, focus, and confidence.